mindyh/mindyh.github.io/_posts/2020-06-11-okrs-what-why-and-how.md

 ---
 layout: post
-title: OKRs - what, why, and how
+title: "OKRs: what, why, and how"
-description: Just because it's commonly used at prestigious tech companies doesn't mean it's always the right tool for the situation
+description: Just because it's commonly used at prestigious tech companies doesn't mean it's always the right tool for the situation.
 date: 2020-06-11
 thumbnail: assets/img/planning.jpg
 category: career